jacki890/init_tracker/readme.txt

-I want to create an initiative tracking program to use with D&D style games.
+This is an initiative tracking program to use with
+D&D style games.
 The main function is for the DM to put PC and NPC names into a text file, manually enter dice roll numbers for each character, then output the character's names depending